COVID-19 PROTOCOLS & Return to Play Protocol

 Owner, Tara McKay

 Responsible to liaise with the facility, responsible for all communication and education to members as it relates to COVID-19, and immediately notify the Town and/or facility if a person in their club who participated in practice on Town property has tested positive for COVID-19.
-Ensure all participants complete daily COVID-19 screening requirements of all participants (i.e. players, staff, volunteers, spectators) and take attendance for all activities in the event where contact tracing is required.
+Ensure all participants complete daily COVID-19 screening requirements of all participants (i.e., players, staff, volunteers, spectators) and take attendance for all activities in the event where contact tracing is required.
+On-Line screening tool is provided by Tara McKat High Performance Skating Inc.

 ON-ICE AND OFF ICE Structure

-- Group sizes will be in adherence with the COVID regional framework and will depend on the size of the facility and the facility restrictions and will be outlined in each program description.
+- Group sizes will not be within the allowable amounts and we will adjust according to public health guidelines.
+Group size will be communicated to both facilities and participants and will be outlined in each program description.

 - Masks are mandatory within the facility and in dressing rooms.
 Masks may be removed only when leaving the dressing room to enter ice surface to participate in hockey activities.

-- Players must arrive partially dressed and only enter and exit the facility within the 10-15 minutes allotted as per the facility instructions.
+- Players must arrive partially dressed and only enter the facility 15 minutes prior to assigned ice time.
+Players must exit within 15 minutes of end of ice time.

-- If allowed to use dressing rooms, their use includes physical distancing as outlined by the facility markings.
-Players must stay in dressing room until assigned ice time and leave within 10-15 minutes of assigned ice time by directly exiting the facility.
+- If dressing room usage is allowed by facility: Dressing room use includes physical distancing as outlined by the facility markings.
+Players must stay in dressing room until assigned ice time and leave within 15 minutes of assigned ice time by directly exiting the facility.

 - Physical distancing must be maintained when exiting and entering the facility and there must be strict adherence to the arenas enter/exit locations.